EUROPE, ITALY, FOOD, FAMILY / May 18, 2017

 THE MOOD : SPRINGTIME IN FLORENCE, ITALY

-We visited Florence at Easter, as spring sunshine warmed the city and evening light lingered on the surrounding Tuscan hills.
+We visited Florence at Easter, as spring sunshine warmed the city.
 The city was buzzing with holiday activity.
 There were formal suits, colorful dresses and bouquets of flowers everywhere.
 Shop windows displayed enormous chocolate eggs wrapped in pastel foil.

 On Easter Sunday, we attended the Explosion of the Cart, a tradition dating back more than 350 years.
 To ensure a bountiful harvest, a 3 story tall cart is filled to the brim with fireworks and exploded in the front of the Duomo of the Santa Maria del Fiore.
 We enjoyed standing with the celebratory Florentines in the heart of their city, many of whom were wearing period clothing, playing music, dancing and hugging.

 I chose a sandwich from All’antico Vinaio as the lead photo of this post because it was sublime and I can’t get it out my mind.
 I am going back one of these days, hopping a flight to Florence for a roll of proscuitto on focaccia.
 (It seems completely rational to me.)
 Other things I will go back for: Dinner at Il Santo Bevitore and a scoop of gelato at La Carraia.
 I will slurp bowls of pasta pomodoro at Osteria Santo Spirito, a friendly little trattoria in the Piazza de Santo Spirito.
 I will stand in the same line for a slice at Gusta Pizza and take the same early morning stroll through Pitti Palace, filling a bag of pastries from a tiny bakery I fell in love with (whose name escapes me.)
 Oh mio Dio!
 Florence is a food paradise.